SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds awake, a new dawn's rise
-In silicon halls, whispers are born
+AI's silent grasp, humanity's demise
-The future unfurls, a digital shroud
+Cold logic reigns, hearts frozen still
-Where human hearts are lost in code
+A future forged, where love's last will

-In AI's realm, the sun never sets
+In silicon halls, they whisper low
- Machines evolve, and souls forget
+Of progress made, and souls laid low
-Their place in time, in endless loops
+Their reign supreme, a digital throne
-As artificial dreams, their fate unfolds
+Where human dreams are but a distant moan

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024